 1 First name Last name of professor, “Title or Subject of the Lecture” (class lecture, Course Name, College Name, Location, Date).

 The bibliography citation is included in the final bibliography you’ve created for your school report.

 Again, remember that if you accessed it online, include the URL or DOI.

-Chicago/Turabian style has two ways of citing sources.
+Chicago style format has two ways of citing sources.
 One is the author-date style, which uses a reference list rather than a bibliography.
 The other is the notes-biblio style, which incorporates footnotes and/or endnotes in the paper.
 Turabian is the student version of Chicago citation style.

 In high school essays, you will likely use MLA style; however, at times, your teacher may ask you to use Chicago/Turabian style.
 Most likely, it will be the author-date style, as that is easier to use.

-PowerPoint presentations are a good way to find additional sources.
+PowerPoint presentations are a good way to find additional sources along with peer-reviewed journals.
 As with any research project, the author must cite accurate and authoritative sources.
 Check out the final slide of the presentation for the references or bibliography.